4 Health Benefits Of Strength Training

 No gym?
 No problem.

 Exercises for building strength don’t have to be costly or time-consuming.
 They are performable at home.
 For instance, use two 16-ounce soup cans to build up your arms.
 Bend your elbows and raise and lower the cans ten to fifteen times, starting from your shoulders. or face the wall while standing 2 feet away.
-Lean your body inward and backwards, as if performing a pushup, with your hands on the wall at chest level.
+Lean your body inward and backward, as if performing a pushup, with your hands on the wall at chest level.
 Do this 10 to 15 times while maintaining your legs straight.

 Medibank/ Pinterest | Weight lifting brings more benefits than just stronger muscles and a toned body